endeavouros-team/endeavouros-i3wm-setup/README.md

  Xcursor needs `"${HOME}"/.Xresources`  on cases to have the right size in all cases.

- As some applications now went to libadwaita theming (GTK4) you may can  add a `"${HOME}"/.config/gtk-4.0/settings.ini` with only the  theme lines:
+ As some applications now went to GTK4 you can add a `"${HOME}"/.config/gtk-4.0/settings.ini` with only the theme lines:

 ```
 [Settings]
 gtk-theme-name=Arc-Dark
 ```

- With this gtk4-libadwaita apps will also follow the theme (will be needed to change manually on theme changes)
+ With this gtk4 apps will also follow the theme (will be needed to change manually on theme changes)